Diary Sow disappeared in France. She’s back with a new book about a girl who ran away.

 The title: “And the Masks Fall.”

 Sow’s mother and her former teacher Mame Coumba Diouf Sagna told The Post in previous interviews that Sow had completed her second novel before falling out of contact.

-Her mother declined an interview Monday.
-But Sagna said she has spoken with Sow.
+(Her mother declined an interview Monday.)

 “We spoke Thursday night, and as soon as I said ‘Hello,’ she said, ‘I’m sorry,’ ” Sagna, who taught Sow in elementary school, said Monday.
 “I cut her short, saying she did what she needed to do.
-When you feel like you’re ready to come back, come back and we will listen to you.”
+When you feel like you’re ready to come back, come back, and we will listen to you.”

-Anguish about the disappearance gave way to confusion on Jan.
+Anguish gave way to confusion on Jan.
 21 when Serigne Mbaye Thiam, a Senegalese political minister, announced on Twitter that Sow was alive and well.

-Thiam, her mentor and godfather, according to her family, shared a letter that he said came from Sow.
+Thiam, her mentor and godfather, according to her family, shared a letter he said came from Sow.

 “The girl you know wouldn’t have missed a day of school for anything,” Sow wrote, according to Thiam’s tweets.
 “Pressure?
 No. Pressure has never been a drag for me.
 On the contrary.
 I am not the victim of any kind of pressure from anyone around me.”